luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-University showed that your lifetime probability of getting cancer is reduced by more than 70% some studies even higher because the cells that are gonna die off in this date of the fast of the real cancer cells because your cancer cells look you don't do a PET scan on you I'm gonna give you a radioactive materials of glucose in it oh excuse me the glucose is really low and the insulin level is very low so the
+University showed that your lifetime probability of getting cancer is reduced by more than 70% some studies even higher because the cells that are going to die off in this date of the fast of the real cancer cells because your cancer cells look you don't do a PET scan on you I'm going to give you a radioactive materials of glucose in it oh excuse me the glucose is really low and the insulin level is very low so the